British Isles: UK and Ireland in 3 Weeks

 York

-York is the best-preserved medieval town in England, still enclosed within its original 13th century walls, which you can walk in their entirety.
+York is the best-preserved medieval town in England, still enclosed within its original 13th century walls, which you can walk in their entirety for views over the ancient rooftops.

-The Shambles, one of the narrowest streets in Europe, leads into a network of pedestrian medieval lanes lined with independent shops.
+The Shambles, one of the narrowest streets in Europe, leads into a network of medieval pedestrian lanes lined with independent shops, antique dealers, fish and chip shops, and open markets.

 Lake District